privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 ```

 There are two main scenarios when an account is added to the trie:
- 1. There exists an account which has the same address to the some point.
-There are 64
+ 1. There exists another account which has the same address to the some point as the one that
- nibbles, if any number of the starting nibbles are the same for both addresses, a branch
+ is being added, including the position of this account in the branch.
+ In this case a new branch is added to the trie.
- will be added to trie.
-The existing account will drift down one level to the branch.
+ The existing account drifts down one level to the new branch.
 The newly
  added account will also appear in this branch.
-For example, let us say we have the account `A`
+For example, let us say that we have the account `A`
  with nibbles `[3, 12, 3]` in the trie.
 We then add the account `A1` with nibbles `[3, 12, 5]`
  to the trie.
 The branch will appear (at position `[3, 12]`) which will have `A` at position 3
  and `A1` at position 5.
-That means there will be an additional branch in `C` proof (or in `S`
+This means there will be an additional branch in `C` proof (or in `S`
  proof when the situation is reversed - we are deleting the leaf instead of adding) and
+ for this reason we add a placeholder branch for `S` proof (for `C` proof in reversed situation)
- a placeholder branch will be used to maintain the circuit layout (more details below).
+ to preserve the circuit layout (more details about this technicality are given below).

+ 2. The branch where the new account is to be added has nil node at the position where the new account
+ is to be added.
+For example, let us have a branch at `[3, 12]`, we are adding a leaf with the
+ first three nibbles as `[3, 12, 5]`, and the position 5 in our branch is not occupied.
- 2. There does not exist an account which has the same address to the some point.
-That means
+ There does not exist an account which has the same address to the some point.
- there exists a branch with `nil` child where the account will be added.
-In this case,
- the `getProof` response does not end with a leaf, but with a branch.
-To maintain the layout,
+ In this case, the `getProof` response does not end with a leaf, but with a branch.
- a placeholder account leaf is added.
+ To preserve the layout, a placeholder account leaf is added.

+In what follows we present the constraints for the account leaf.
+These are grouped into five
+files:
+ * `account_leaf_key.rs`
+ * `account_leaf_nonce_balance.rs`
+ * `account_leaf_storage_codehash.rs`
+ * `account_leaf_key_in_added_branch.rs`
+ * `account_non_existing.rs`

+In the last section, we give an example of nonce modification proof.

-## Key constraints
+## Account key constraints

 ### Account leaf key s_main.rlp1 = 248